Wizard People, Dear Reader

-Wizard People, Dear Reader, released in 2004, is an unauthorized alternative soundtrack to Harry Potter and the Sorcerer's Stone, written by Brad Neely, a comic book artist from Fort Smith, Arkansas.
+Wizard People, Dear Reader, released in 2004, is an unauthorized alternative soundtrack to Harry Potter and the Philosopher's Stone, written by Brad Neely, a comic book artist from Fort Smith, Arkansas.

-Wizard People, Dear Reader is a narrative retelling of the lives of the characters of The Sorcerer's Stone and the world in which they live.
+Wizard People, Dear Reader is a narrative retelling of the lives of the characters of The Philosopher's Stone and the world in which they live.
 Presented in the form of a thirty-five chapter audiobook, this soundtrack is intended to replace the film's audio track.

 Origins

 Brad Neely, in an interview with Chief magazine, described the beginning of the idea as follows: Anyway, we were at a bar and were getting a good laugh at a guy who was playing pool all by himself while wearing a hoody over his hat, sunglasses under that and headphones on the outside of all of it.
 So we started riffing on "What could he possibly be listening to?".
 Someone who I don't think was me said that he was listening to a book on tape of Harry Potter.
 And out came the Wizard People narrator.
 I joked that night that I was going to rush home and record an entire misinformed book on tape of The Sorcerer's Stone, because I had not and have not ever read any Harry Potter books.
 Once I started making notes for it I realized that an audio track alone could get boring, so I decided to sync it with the movie.
 Then I took a week or two and made the damn thing.
 I love it.